dbbs-lab/bsb-core/docs/getting-started/simulations/guide_neuron.rst

 Cell Models
 -----------

 For each **cell type** population in your network, you must assign a **NEURON model** to define the cell's behavior.
-This model encapsulates all the specifications for ion channels and synapses covering all components of the cell..
-Within a model the synapse parameters are defined in the :guilabel:`synapse_types` attribute, while the parameters for ion channel mechanisms are defined in :guilabel:`cable_types`.
-A detailed discussion of model characteristics is beyond the scope of this guide; therefore, a ready-to-use Stellate model is provided :download:`here </getting-started/data/Stellate.py>`.

-Save the Stellate.py file in your project folder and review its contents.
+In short, these models encapsulate all the specifications for ion channels and synapses covering all compartments of the neuron.
+Discussing NEURON model characteristics is beyond the scope of this guide; therefore, a ready-to-use Stellate model is provided :download:`here </../examples/tutorials/Stellate.py>`.
+Save it as a ``Stellate.py`` file in your project folder and review its contents.

-Inside, you will find a model definition called :guilabel:`definitionStellate`, which includes all the customized parameters.
-This is the object you will reference in your configuration.
+Within the model file, you will find a model definition called :guilabel:`definitionStellate`, which includes all the customized parameters.
+This is the object you will refer to in your configuration.
+Note also that the parameters for the ion channel mechanisms are in the attribute :guilabel:`cable_types`.

 .. tab-set-code::